johnsmith968530/blog/2025/08/10/README.md

 # Finally, check the repo and make sure there aren't any errors.
 borg check --{show-{rc,version},verbose,verify-data}
 ```

+# Genmaicha Noodles
+* Make 1 package beef-flavored instant ramen noodles, al dente.
+* Drain the liquid.
+* Add a spoonful of sesame oil for flavor.
+Mix well.
+* Sprinkle a spoonful of Genmaicha (Japanese green tea with roasted rice) on top of the noodles as a crispy garnish.
+* Add 1 raw egg on top in the center.

 ```text
 vim: set et ff=unix ft=markdown nocp sts=2 sw=2 ts=2: